heckj/CRDT/Sources/CRDT/Documentation.docc/UsingCRDTs.md

 Additional memory is needed to track the history when you can add and remove values, as is the case with the ``ORSet`` and ``ORMap`` types.
 The memory needed to track the history when you can add, remove, and update unordered elements is slightly higher, and the total memory grows with the upper bound of the sum of all keys added and removed from these types.
 The most memory is required to track history when you can add, remove, and maintain an ordered set of values.
-The memory needed for `SEQ` grows with the combination of all additions, removals, and edits to the array.
+The memory needed for `List` grows with the combination of all additions, removals, and edits to the array.

 ### Seamless Replication Doesn't Imply Correctness